Getting Home Insurance with Knob and Tube Wiring: Options & Solutions

 State FAIR Plans

-Every state offers a FAIR Plan (Fair Access to Insurance Requirements) — a last-resort program for homeowners who cannot obtain coverage in the private market.
-FAIR Plans provide basic coverage for fire and certain named perils, but they do not typically include liability protection or water damage coverage.
+Most states offer a FAIR Plan (Fair Access to Insurance Requirements), a last-resort program for homeowners who cannot obtain coverage in the private market.
+FAIR Plans provide basic coverage for fire and certain named perils, but they do not typically include liability protection, theft, or water damage coverage.

 To qualify, you generally need to provide proof that you were denied coverage by private insurers.
 Learn how state FAIR Plan insurance works and what its significant coverage gaps are before committing to one as your only option.